Wesley Clark: Kosovo War

-The bombing campaign was ended on June 10, 1999, on the order of Secretary General of NATO Javier Solana after Milošević complied with conditions the international community had set and Yugoslav forces began to withdraw from Kosovo.
+The bombing campaign ended on 10 June 1999, on the order of Secretary General of NATO Javier Solana after Milošević complied with conditions the international community had set and Yugoslav forces began to withdraw from Kosovo.
 United Nations Security Council Resolution 1244 was adopted that same day, placing Kosovo under United Nations administration and authorizing a Kosovo peacekeeping force.
 NATO suffered no combat deaths, although two crew members died in an Apache helicopter crash.
 A F-117A was downed near the village of Budjanovci.
 The bombing resulted in an estimated 495 civilian deaths and 820 wounded, as reported to the International Criminal Tribunal for the former Yugoslavia.
 Yugoslavia estimated that the number of civilians killed is higher than 2,000 and that more than 5,000 have been wounded.
 Human Rights Watch estimates the number of civilian deaths due to NATO bombings as somewhere between 488 and 527.

-Milošević's term in office in Yugoslavia was coming to an end, and the elections that came on September 24, 2000, were protested due to allegations of fraud and rigged elections.
-This all came to a head on October 5 in the so-called Bulldozer Revolution.
-Milošević resigned on October 7.
+Milošević's term in office in Yugoslavia was coming to an end, and the elections that came on 24 September 2000, were protested due to allegations of fraud and rigged elections.
+This all came to a head on 5 October in the so-called Bulldozer Revolution.
+Milošević resigned on 7 October.
 The Democratic Opposition of Serbia won a majority in parliamentary elections that December.
-Milošević was taken into custody on April 1, 2001, and transferred to the International Criminal Tribunal for the former Yugoslavia on June 28 to face charges of war crimes and genocide.
+Milošević was taken into custody on 1 April 2001, and transferred to the International Criminal Tribunal for the former Yugoslavia on 28 June to face charges of war crimes and genocide.
 Clark was called to testify in a closed session of Milošević's trial in December 2003.
 He testified on issues ranging from the Srebrenica massacre to conversations Clark had had with Milošević during his career.
 Some anti-war activist groups also label Clark and Bill Clinton (along with several others) as war criminals for NATO's entire bombing campaign, saying the entire operation was in violation of the NATO charter.